cosmospkg/cosmos-docs/docs/14-Design-Rationale.md

 - Tinkerers
 - Custom OS builders
 - People who need to fix a system with nothing but a tarball and a dream
+- People who deploy Linux to tiny boxes with no runtime to spare

 Cosmos is not trying to be the easiest tool.
-It's trying to be the one that works *when everything else breaks*.
+It's trying to be the one that works *when everything else breaks* — or when nothing else belongs there in the first place.